SU-NCS/Intro_to_programming/week-4-session-1.md

 Let's define a car object

-parts \(nouns\): model, manufacturer, tires, accellerator, transmission

-characteristics \(adjectives: color, year, max speed
+characteristics \(nouns and adjectives\): make, model, color, year, max speed

-verbs: start, stop, move forward, move in reverse, park
+what they can doe \(verbs\): start, stop, move forward, move in reverse, park

 **Exercise**:

 Code a car object